 - Middle East/Indian Subcontinent to Asia Region 1 via Asia Region 2

 - Middle East/Indian Subcontinent to South Pacific via Asia Region 2

 - *North America to Asia Region 2 via Asia Region 1

-- *North America to Africa via Europe or Doha
+- *North America to Africa via Europe, Doha, or Abu Dhabi

 - *North America to Middle East/Indian Subcontinent via Europe